doeixd/nmtui-go/README.md

 ## Overview

-`nmtui-go` (this project's name, can be changed) aims to offer a modern and convenient alternative or supplement to `nmcli` for common Wi-Fi tasks, especially on headless systems or for users who prefer terminal-based tools.
+`nmtui-go` aims to offer a modern and convenient alternative or supplement to `nmcli` for common Wi-Fi tasks, especially on headless systems or for users who prefer terminal-based tools.
 It leverages the power of `nmcli` in the background for network operations while providing an interactive and visually organized frontend.

 ## Why Use `nmtui-go`?